Environmental Health Mini Grant

 - What is the purpose of the Environmental Health Mini Grant?

-- More about our programs can be found here.
+- More information about our Environmental Health Programs can be found here.

 - Who can apply?

-- UNI faculty, staff, and students who engage in high-impact projects in coordination with CEEE staff.
+- UNI faculty, staff, and students who engage in high-impact projects in coordination with CEEE staff that demonstrate the environment's connection to public health, upstream solutions to downstream harms, and/or implementing the Precautionary Principle in community environmental health initiatives.

 - Where does funding come from and what is the amount?